Copyright Aussies in Morocco Tours™

 Another obvious feature of a ksar is an outer protective wall which encircles the entire “village” complex.
 Above all, the ksar is a community and will typically have communal structures such as a granary, mosque, bath, oven, and shops.
 On your Aussies in Morocco Tour™ you will have plenty of time to navigate the maze of narrow streets and explore the shops, should you wish to do so.

 A Final word – for now…

 Just a word of “warning”.
 These days there may be the occasional accommodation option built along modern lines, using concrete for example, but made to look old.
 We have noticed this around Ourika in the mountains outside Marrakech, rather than in the south.

 On the other hand, we at Aussies in Morocco Tours™ try at all times to book accommodation that is truly constructed and designed along traditional lines, wherever possible, albeit with modern conveniences.
 Thus we avoid concrete options that nonetheless (deceptively) appear traditional, because basically it seems inauthentic and authenticity of experience is one of our core business values.
 We want to give you a real “step back in time” experience, as much as possible.

 For further information about traditional accommodation options in Morocco please check out our blog post about them here.
-(Please note that the kasbahs referred to in this earlier blog post are smaller scale than ksars.
-A few ksars may for example contain a number of kasbahs).

 For an example of the type of accommodation we offer, please see the website of Riad Houdou here, which has a solarium and heated swimming pool in addition to the more traditional accoutrements of riad living.
 The owners/managers are French but their English is fine.
 Their riad dates back many centuries and has an interesting history if you care to ask them about it.